ramonsmits/ramonsmits.github.com/_posts/2013-05-02-multi-threaded-throttling-in-csharp.md

 	// Processing should at least have taken 100 (1000/10) seconds Console.WriteLine(start.Elapsed);

 I ran my implementation and it just works!
-I love that when you create a piece of code within a few minutes.
+I love it when you create a working piece of code within a few minutes.

-Well, it has a couple of minor issues like all is synchronized by the lock statement and blocking of the thread but I don't mind that and this is good enough for my purpose and frankly I would not now how to optimized if a lot more without adding much more code.
-The only thing I would think of would be to use `Stopwatch` to lower the overhead of DateTime.UtcNow but this overhead can be ignored as this overhead if no where near the overhead created by calling `Thread.Sleep` when the throttle limit has been reached.
+Well, it has a couple of minor issues like that all is synchronized by the lock statement and blocking of the thread.
+But I don't mind that and it is good enough for my current purpose and frankly I would not know how to optimize it a lot more without adding much more code.
+The only thing I would think of would be to use `Stopwatch` to lower the overhead of DateTime.UtcNow but this overhead is no where near the overhead created by calling `Thread.Sleep` when the throttle limit has been reached.